AndrioCelos/BombExpert/doc/knob.md

 Say `defuse knob` to select a Knob module.

-List the states of the six lights on the left side of the module, as `on` or `off`. `All off` is also recognised.
+The bot will tell you which light states you must read.
+For the vanilla game, this is the six lights on the left side of the module.
+Each light is `on` or `off`. `all on` and `all off` are also recognised.
 The bot will tell you which direction to turn the knob to.
 This is with respect to the 'Up' label; for instance, if the bot says 'up', you must turn the knob to wherever the 'Up' label actually is.

 ## Example conversation